Daniel Chapo: Presidential candidate

 Chapo is the first FRELIMO presidential candidate to have been born after the country's independence from Portugal in 1975.
 Due to the dominance of FRELIMO in Mozambican politics, Chapo was viewed as the favorite to win the election.
 On 24 October, Mozambique's electoral commission announced that Chapo won the election with 71% of the vote—however, the election was marred by allegations of widespread fraud and irregularities.
 The opposition PODEMOS party disputed the results, publishing their own parallel count from their election monitors which showed Venâncio Mondlane won with 53% of the vote.
 PODEMOS provided over 660 pounds of tabulated ballots to support their election count.
 The result was also questioned by the Episcopal Conference of Mozambique and the European Union, while deadly protests broke out over the election results, with at least 250 deaths, mostly demonstrators being killed by police and army forces.

 Presidency

-Despite protests, Chapo was inaugurated as president on 15 January 2025.On 18 January 2025 Chapo named Maria Benvinda Levi as Prime Minister.
+Despite protests, Chapo was inaugurated as president on 15 January 2025.
+On 18 January 2025 Chapo named Maria Benvinda Levy as Prime Minister.

 Personal life

-Chapo is married to Gueta Sulemane Chapo and has four children.
+Chapo is married to Gueta Selemane Chapo and has four children.
 He is a Christian.